 The purpose of this research track is to examine the man-machine relationship in current, technologically-intensive settings (e.g. the Internet of Things, machine learning, bid data) in order to understand the value of work in increasingly digitalised production processes.
-In this sense, is human work marginalised to the advantage of algorithms performing routine, manual and intellectual tasks?
+Is human work marginalised to the advantage of algorithms performing routine, manual and intellectual tasks?
 Or, will human contribution be sought after to perform activities other than those carried out by machines?
 An attempt will be made to answer these questions, welcoming contributions and case studies examining work environments where technologies resulting from the IV industrial revolution are already in use.

-Track 8 - Work and the Environment: Developments and Objectives of the 'Just Transition' Approach

-Work and the environment are regarded as fictitious commodities in capitalist market economies and, as such, they might be mutually conflicting elements.
+Track 8 - Work and the Environment: Developments and Objectives of the 'Just Transition' Approach Work and the environment are regarded as fictitious commodities in capitalist market economies and, as such, they might be mutually conflicting elements.
 In the twentieth century, most investments to make plants more sustainable brought about lower remuneration and fewer job opportunities.
 Conversely, heightened job protection has often resulted in lower environmental investments.
 The worsening of the global environmental crisis has called for the need to promote dialogue between these two policy sectors, in order to strike a balance between occupational and environmental sustainability.
+The pandemic has made this issue more urgent, bringing to the fore the complex interaction between natural and social systems and the need to promote sustainability.
 This objective can certainly be pursued.
 Yet promoting a socially and environmentally sustainable economy - so-called 'Just Transition' - is complicated and risks generating a gap in terms of skills, labour markets, industries, and the areas affected by this process.
 This research track aims to prompt debate on theory and practice in Just Transition, in order to examine the best practices and the numerous contradictions of the processes investigated.
-The aim is to bring together the traditional and the more general approaches (e.g. the theory of capabilities and that of transitional labour markets) in labour law, with a view to deconstruct the opposition between work and the environment.
+The aim is to bring together traditional and more general approaches (e.g. the theory of capabilities and that of transitional labour markets) in labour law, with a view to deconstruct the opposition between work and the environment.
+Track 9 - Meaning, Motivation and Expectations: New Criteria for Job Evaluation?